Lesson Plans and Worksheets for Grade 4

 Angles in relation to Circles- 4.MD.5

 In this video, students will learn about angles measured in degrees and their relationship to a circle.
 This video relates to Common Core Standard 4.MD.5.
+It reviews types of fractional turns and how to find an angle measure using a fraction of a circle

 The following activities are obtained from the Howard County Public School System.